 These five basic methods can lead to many variations, and an otherwise simple machine or process can become quite complex.
 Our SouthWest Wax Sales and Technical Team are available for consultation and assistance in using these procedures.

 The coating process may use paraffin, microcrystalline, or a blend.
 Laminating makes use of microcrystalline wax due to the need for superior adhesive strength, cohesive strength and flexibility.
 Impregnating primarily uses paraffin.
-Selecting the right wax is based not only on the waxes property, but also the results desired, the materials to be processed, and the machines used for application.
+Selecting the right wax is based not only on the correct wax property, but also the results desired, the materials to be processed, and the machines used for application.

 The degree to which the wax is applied ON or INTO (or some combination of the two) the material is also determined by the physical characteristics of the wax and the packaging material being treated.
 This is controlled by the speed, temperature, pressure and time used during the application process.
 Recognizing and knowing how to control these factors will simplify and/or eliminate most wax problems.